 The compliance software shall allow the user to default the solar reflectance and thermal emittance of the roofing.
-The solar reflectance default is 0.08 for asphalt shingles or composition roof and 0.10 for all other roof types.
+The solar reflectance default is 0.10 for all roof types.
 The thermal emittance default is 0.85.

 The compliance software shall allow the user to input aged solar reflectance and thermal emittance of roofing material that are rated by the Cool Roof Rating Council (CRRC).
 The installed value must be equal to or higher than the value specified here.
-Roof construction with a roof membrane mass of at least 25 lb/ft or roof area incorporated integrated solar collectors are assumed to meet the minimal solar reflectance.
+Roof construction with a roof membrane mass of at least 25 lb/ft3 or roof area incorporated integrated solar collectors are assumed to meet the minimal solar reflectance.